namnd-repo/flower-classification-cnn/README.md

 # Flower Classification
-Simple Flower Classificaiton with CNN using Keras.
+Simple Flower Classification with CNN using Keras.

 <br>